moorhen-coot/Moorhen/README.md

 The emscripten suite of tools is required to do the compilation.

 The sources of CCP4, Coot, Privateer, FFTW, and GSL are not included.
-They are downloaded and (possibly) patched by the running the `get_sources` script, which is part of the build process of this project.
+They are downloaded and (possibly) patched by the build process of this project.

 The following libraries/programs are compiled to Web Assembly:
 * libccp4 (8.0.0)